 Another way I’m re-engaging with life is to soak in the better days and weeks, really engage in them with my five senses.

-I take time to notice, how does it feel to live through a day where I have sustainable energy, a calm nervous system, a normal heart rate, and little pain?
+I take time to notice, how does it feel to live through a day where I slept decently and have sustainable energy, a calm nervous system, a normal heart rate, and little pain?

 What does it feel like to bask in the sun, feel the fresh air on my skin, smell the blooming flowers of spring, and hear the birds chirping in the distance?